 The midterm and final must be solved individually.
 You cannot even discuss basic ideas with classmates or anyone else.
 Not even "Oh, you just use Chernoff Bounds", or "Question 3 seems pretty difficult."
+Imagine that you are taking the exam in a standard proctored exam setting, and act accordingly.
 If you have any questions, ask the instructor only.

 Plagiarism - passing someone else's ideas as your own, either verbatim or recast in your own words - is a serious academic offense with serious consequences.
 Please familiarize yourself with the discussion of plagiarism in SCampus in Section 11, Behavior Violating University Standards https://scampus.usc.edu/1100-behavior-violating-university-standards-and-appropriate-sanctions/.
 Other forms of academic dishonesty are equally unacceptable.
 See additional information in SCampus and university policies on scientific misconduct, http://policy.usc.edu/scientific-misconduct/.

 Here's more concretely what is and isn't allowed in CSCI 671.
 During the exams, there must be no collaboration.
 While you have more time and get to do the exam in the comfort of your own home, for the purpose of interaction, pretend that you are taking the exam in a standard exam setting.
 So absolutely no communication about anything related to the class with anyone.